Softwarica-Projects/Sem5-MobileApp-MovieHub/README.md

 - 📃 **Movie List**: Browse a wide range of movies.
 - ⭐ **Favourites**: Save movies to your personal favourites list.
 - 🎯 **Rate Movies**: Share your opinion by rating movies.
-- 🔥 **Trending Movies**: Discover what's popular in the world of cinema.
+- 🔥 **Popular Movies**: Discover what's popular in the world of cinema.
 - 🆕 **Recently Added Movies**: Stay up-to-date with the latest releases.
 - 🎥 **Featured Movies**: Explore movies that stand out.